Miloš Pantović: VfL Bochum

 On 14 May 2018, it was announced that he was moving to VfL Bochum in the 2.
 Bundesliga on a free transfer.

-1.FC Union Berlin
+Union Berlin

 On 13 June 2022, Union Berlin announced the signing of Pantovic.

+Eupen

+On 28 August 2023, Pantović signed a two-year contract with Eupen in Belgium.

 International career

 Pantović was called in U19 national team selection in spring 2015, but he played only friendly matches.
 After he made his debut for the first team of Bayern Munich, Pantović received a call from Tomislav Sivić, coach of U21 selection.